gs4711/org.openhab.binding.velux/README.md

 ## Binding Configuration

-The binding can be configured in the file `services/velux.cfg`.
+The binding can be configured by parameters in the definition of Bridge thing as shown in the example below - or within the file `services/velux.cfg`.

 | Property       | Default                | Required | Description                                           |
 |----------------|------------------------|:--------:|-------------------------------------------------------|